anirudhi89/CS1671/README.md

 - Optional Assignment for Masters Students: Decode Caesar Cipher using N-grams
 - Score: 100/100

-## Assignment 3: Naive Bayes Text Classification
+## Assignment 3: Naive Bayes and Logistic Regression Text Classification
+- Naive Bayes and Logistic Regression Classifier to classify words as simple or complex in text documents
+- Score: 85/100

+## Assignment 4: Vector Space Models
+- Vector Space Model to find similar words in a dataset of Shakespeare plays